A Shanghai hospital is nothing to fear. Read our tips before you visit.

-Although a public Shanghai hospital will not normally accept overseas medical insurance for direct billing in their standard care facility, you can usually get reimbursed from your insurance provider afterwards based on your receipts and doctor's diagnosis forms afterwards.
+Public Chinese hospitals will not normally accept private medical insurance for direct billing in their standard care facilities.
+However, you can usually get reimbursed from your insurance provider afterwards based on your receipts and doctor's diagnosis forms.

-If you do have an emergency, the first thing to know is the emergency hotline number, 120.
+If you do have an emergency, the first thing to know is the emergency hotline number; 120.
 They can send an ambulance to pick you up at your home.
 Otherwise you can also go to the emergency ward at a Shanghai hospital, day or night.

-Since the good reputation of Shanghai hospitals extends to smaller cities and towns nearby, some people from neighboring areas will also come to Shanghai for their health care, thereby increasing wait times.
+Since the good reputation of Shanghai hospitals extends to smaller cities and towns nearby, some people from neighboring areas will also come to Shanghai for their healthcare, thereby increasing wait times.

-With the huge number of patients and visitors, a Shanghai public hospital is not only crowded, but also less clean than Westerners are accustomed to.
+With the huge number of patients and visitors, a public Shanghai hospital is not only crowded, but also less clean than Westerners are accustomed to.

 Occasionally you will also see people smoking on hospital premises.
 A law banning smoking inside hospitals and schools in Shanghai was enacted in 2010, but sometimes it is difficult to enforce.

-Lack of privacy
+Lack of privacy:

-Lack of personal care
+Lack of personal care:

 In the West, it is common to use the same family doctor and clinic over many years.
 They will learn about your family medical history and your overall health issues, in addition to your current ailment.
 They will keep your records for many years and consult them each time.

-At a Shanghai hospital, however, you will rarely see the same doctor twice, and even if you do they probably won't remember you, due to the huge amount of patients they see each day.
+At a Shanghai hospital, however, you will rarely see the same doctor twice, and even if you do they probably won't remember you, due to the huge number of patients they see each day.

 Each patient will only get a short amount of time with the doctor, as there are so many people waiting.
 Two to five minutes for the consultation for basic healthcare issues is the norm.

-Shanghai doctors might give you some general preventative health care advice, but this is usually no more than "Stop drinking and smoking and go to bed early."
+Shanghai doctors might give you some general preventative healthcare advice, but this is usually no more than "Stop drinking and smoking and go to bed early."
 So although the physicians’ medical skills cannot be questioned, you might come out wondering if they should be checking more thoroughly, and making sure they are giving you the most appropriate treatment for your long-term health.

 Unlike Western doctors, Chinese doctors don't have the time to give you the peace of mind which can be important for your overall health and well-being.

-Over-prescription of drugs, tests and treatments
+Over-prescription of drugs, tests and treatments:

 There are a number of factors involved.
 One is the huge pressure on Shanghai doctors to see many patients in a short period of time, while still being responsible to make sure they cure each patient's ailment.